ndhwyd/roc-rk3399-pc_openbsd/README.md

 * ayufun's U-Boot SPI Flasher
 * Terminal (like minicom)

-### Step 1 - Flash U-Boot in SPI-EEPROM from the ROCK64
+### Step 1 - Flash U-Boot in SPI-EEPROM on the ROCK64

 * Download the current PINE64 Installer
 * Extract the PINE64 Installer